 Caitlin Bingham earned the first conference honor roll this season for the Shockers while McDonald was recently named American Athletic Conference Pitcher of the Week after combining for 11 strikeouts over the weekend.

-Madison Perrigan is just three hits away from obtaining her 100th career hit as a Shocker.
+JUST 3 MORE Madison Perrigan is just three hits away from obtaining her 100th career hit as a Shocker.
 The Mustang, Okla., native is currently on a two-game hit streak, hitting .259 on the year while driving in eight RBIs.

 IN GLOVER WE TRUST